Extinction Rebellion roadblock

 Marsham St, London.
 Wed 17 Oct 2018

 Housing campaigners call for removal of unsafe

 cladding and proper insulation

-A protest outside the Ministry of Housing, Communities and Local Government
+A protest outside the Ministry of Housing, Communities and Local

-that the government make all tower-block homes safe and warm.
+tower-block homes safe and warm.

-At the end of the rally by Fuel Poverty Action, an open letter with over
+At the end of the rally by Fuel Poverty Action, an open letter with

-the government to replace combustible cladding on all
+action from the government to replace combustible cladding on all

 tower blocks and address systemic fire-safety risks inside

 They also demand that residents where cladding is being replaced must

 inspected by authorities that are independent, and legally

 accountable, and that a simple and fast way for residents' concerns

 should be established.

-It calls for Grenfell survivors to be given immediate safe, good, permanent
+It calls for Grenfell survivors to be given immediate safe, good,

-and that criminal charges be laid against those
+affected individuals and that criminal charges be laid against those

 responsible for the fire, and warns that unless the standards and

 will be lost.